 A new term of membership begins on July 1 of each year for parents and guardians of a student who is returning to the McBee High School Music Program.

-For parents and guardians of a student new to the McBee High School Music Program, a new term of membership begins on the first day that the student enrolls into the Program.
+For parents and guardians of a student new to the McBee High School Band Program, a new term of membership begins on the first day that the student enrolls into the Program.

-The membership of parents and guardians of a student who leaves the McBee High School Music Program for any reason shall be terminated immediately; however, the membership of parents and guardians of a student who graduates from McBee High School shall continue until 11:59 pm on June 30 following the student’s graduation.
+The membership of parents and guardians of a student who leaves the McBee High School Band Program for any reason shall be terminated immediately; however, the membership of parents and guardians of a student who graduates from McBee High School shall continue until 11:59 pm on June 30 following the student’s graduation.

 Section 3.
 Resignation Any member may resign by filing a written resignation with the Band Boosters Secretary.